Song for a Raggy Boy: Reception

-On review aggregator Rotten Tomatoes, which categorizes reviews as positive or negative only, the film has an approval rating of 67% calculated based on 6 critics comments.
-By comparison, with the same opinions being calculated using a weighted arithmetic mean, the rating is 5,80/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 67%, based on 6 reviews, with a weighted average rating of 5.80/10.

 In The Guardian, Peter Bradshaw rated it 2/5 stars saying, "it's a formula beloved since Nicholas Nickleby and Dotheboys Hall, but here given a new miserabilist anti-clerical spin and imbued with Hollywood-ised cliche of goodies and baddies.
 And the sugar-rush happy ending is just a joke."

 In his review for Variety, David Rooney said that "director Aisling Walsh for the most part brings an admirably even-handed approach to brutal material in Song For a Raggy Boy (...)
 While the screenplay judiciously avoids blanket accusations by confining the truly sadistic behavior to one priest, the film underlines the moral fragility of the Church."